 - Turn the turn signal switch or hazard lights on.

-- Measure voltage at the turn signal socket.
+- Measure the voltage at the turn signal socket.

-If you don’t get any power check continuity between the turn signal and the SAM module.
+If you don’t get any power, check the continuity between the turn signal and the SAM module.
 Here is a good article on how to perform this test on a Mercedes-Benz.

-Diagnose the SAM module and replace if necessary.
-Read codes with DAS Star Diagnostic if you are a repair shop or iCarsoft MB II if you are a Mercedes owner trying to troubleshoot the problem yourself.
+Diagnose the SAM module and replace it if necessary.
+Read codes with the YOUCANIC full system scanner if you are a Mercedes owner trying to troubleshoot the problem yourself.
 Mercedes-Benz cars have two or more SAM units.

 - Left front SAM (N10/6) powers left front lights